salkrr/inka/README.md

 inka collect path/to/cards.md path/to/folder
 ```

-More info on the [documentation page](https://github.com/lazy-void/inka/wiki/Adding-cards-to-Anki)
+You can find more information on the [documentation page](https://github.com/lazy-void/inka/wiki/Adding-cards-to-Anki).